-Ancient things next to a modern building in a complete mess which is really confusing. there are buildings which have parts that are 2000 years ago and parts which are 400 years ago.
-An ancient church next to a modern mosque, a synagogue which was built in 2010 but is actually a reconstruction of an older one from the 18 century.
-From the physical aspect of you, it is built on a hill with a lot of slopes and staircases so it is also a chaos to your lungs.
+Ancient things next to modern building in a complete mess which is really confusing. there are buildings which has parts that are 2000 years ago, and parts which are 400 years ago.
+An ancient church next to a modern mosque, a synagogue which was built in 2010 but is actually reconstruction of an older one from the 18 century.
+From the physical aspect of you it is built on a hill with a lot of slopes and staircases so its also a chaos to your lungs.

 The Old City of Jerusalem is surrounded by a wall, many visitors who come here think that it’s an original wall from the biblical times and that how the city used to be.
 A question you have to ask here, what is original?

-The city was destroyed and re-built so many times and according to that, also the city borders has changed.
+The city was destroyed and re-built many times, and according to that, the city borders has changed.
 Parts that used to be inside the city are now outside and the opposite.
 It’s a key factor to understand this place.

 4 quarters of the Old City of Jerusalem